hex37/SecondCity/modular_darkpack/modules/storyteller_stats/readme.md

 https://github.com/DarkPack13/SecondCity/pull/38

-## Storyteller traits
+## Storyteller stats

-Module ID: STORYTELLER_TRAITS <!-- Uppercase, UNDERSCORE_CONNECTED name of your module, that you use to mark files.
+Module ID: storyteller_stats <!-- Uppercase, UNDERSCORE_CONNECTED name of your module, that you use to mark files.
 This is so people can case-sensitive search for your edits, if any. -->

 ### Description: